Assistant Professor of Music Education

 Baton Rouge, LA 70803-2504

-Prior to his work in higher education, Dr. West was Director of Choirs for Crosby Independent School District, near Houston, TX, where he led the high school choirs, taught AP music theory, and coordinated district-wide choral activities.
-In 2013, Dr. West was named Rising Star Teacher of the Year and, in 2015, the high school program under his leadership earned its first Division I contest ratings since 2001.
-He remains very active as a choral conductor and pianist.
-A lifelong church musician, he has held music staff positions with congregations across southeast and north Texas.
-Just before his LSU appointment, he served as Director of Music Ministries at Northway Christian Church in Dallas, TX.
+Dr. West has enjoyed a successful career as a public-school choral music educator and as a church musician serving in a variety of roles (choral director, pianist, and organist).
+He was director of choirs for the Crosby Independent School District, near Houston, TX, where he led the high school choirs, taught AP music theory, and coordinated district-wide choral activities.
+In 2013, he was named Crosby High School Rising Star Teacher of the Year and, in 2015, the choral program under his leadership earned its first Division I festival ratings since 2001.
+Before arriving in Baton Rouge, he served as director of music ministries at Northway Christian Church in Dallas, TX, where he led a varied music in worship program and conducted the Chancel Choir.
+Currently, he's pianist and organist at Blackwater United Methodist Church in Central, Louisiana.